joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7060480/2026/02/21/premier-league-medals-awards-chelsea/

 **Playing in the Women's FA Cup was life-changing.
 What makes it so special could be at risk**\
 `The FA is considering removing seventh tier teams from the FA Cup.
-In doing so, they could hurt what makes the tournament so special.`\
+In doing so, they could hurt what makes the tournament so special`\
 https://nytimes.com/athletic/7061691/2026/02/21/womens-fa-cup-uncertain-future-impact-community/